First shots fired in the Revolution. “The shot heard ’round

 Princeton, NJ

-Washington defeated British brigade.
+Washington defeated the British brigade.

 20 May 1777